gabiediasalves/gabiediasalves/README.md

 - 🌱 I’m currently learning JavaScript, Node, SQL, Git
 - 🤔 I’m looking for help with SQL
-- 📫 How to reach me: @Ggabiediasalves
+- 📫 How to reach me: @gabiediasalves